tonumber/discord-verification/README.md

 \
 To use the bot the command is !verify.
 It has a cooldown of 30 seconds (if the user fails the command or is successful)\
 \
-USE CASES: IF YOU DECIDE TO USE MY IDEA IN YOUR BOT - CREDIT ME PLEASE.
-THANK YOU
 \
 Dont want to host it yourself?
 No problem! https://discordapp.com/api/oauth2/authorize?client_id=803683979608719361&scope=bot&permissions=8 \
 Known issues:\